 Wear protective gear and follow other safety measures while treating the nest with an aerosol spray.
 Execute the treatment at night when the insects are less active and maintain a safe distance while spraying.

-Wear protective gears and apply the dust at the entrance of the nest but make sure not to block it.
-The insects will get in and out of the nest which will result in contaminating the entire nest.
-Observe the nest for a day or two and the nest should have died till now.
+Wear protective gear and apply the dust at the entrance of the nest but make sure not to block it.
+The insects will get in and out of the nest, which will result in contaminating the entire nest.
+Observe the nest for a day or two, and the nest should have died by now.
 If you still see wasps going in and out of the nest, repeat the process a few more times.

 How much does it cost for paper wasp nest removal?

-Removing a large wasp nest may cost anything between $300 and $1000, or sometimes more depending on the treatment required for the nests.
+Removing a large wasp nest may cost anything between $300 and $1000, or sometimes more, depending on the treatment required to get rid of the paper wasp nests.
 The investment is worth the effective wasp control solution you receive.

-● Hard-to-access treatment: Do you see paper wasps or other species flying in and around your home but unable to locate their nests?
-It may be because they are building the nest in the ground or other inaccessible areas like cracks within walls, hollow tree branches, etc. Such nests are difficult to locate and require special tools and techniques to treat.
+Do you see paper wasps or other species flying in and around your home but unable to locate their nests?
+It may be because they are building the nest in the ground or other inaccessible areas like cracks within walls, hollow tree branches, etc. Such paper wasp nests are difficult to locate and require special tools and techniques to treat and get rid of them.
 It cost around $450 to $1000 for treatment and removal of a nest from these locations.
 Give us a call to receive a free quote for wasp treatment.

 How do you permanently get rid of paper wasps?

 A.N.T.
 PEST CONTROL provides a quality wasp solution to keep away these unwanted guests from your property.
-We will also take care of other pests on your property like yellow jackets, various hornet or bee species, ants, carpet beetles, and more at your safety and convenience.
+We will also take care of other pests on your property, like yellow jackets, various hornet or bee species, ants, carpet beetles, and more, for your safety and convenience.
 We take special care of your pets and children while designing a treatment plan.
 Give us a call today for a pest and nuisance-free home or business.